-1. It is not enough that we trust in the Lord with all our heart and order our lives according to
+- 1. It is not enough that we trust in the Lord with all our heart and order our lives according to His Word; we must also share the faithfulness of God with others.
+What do the following Scriptures teach us about this truth? - a.

-a.
 Psalm 40:10

-b.
-Psalm 89:1

-2. It is not enough to merely affirm the truth that we should make known God's faith to others, for we must actually put it into practice.
-We must ask ourselves whether we proclaimed God's faithfulness to those around us or we have kept it concealed in our Based upon the above texts, explain how we might be better witnesses to the faithful of God.
+2. It is not enough to merely affirm the truth that we should make known God's faithfulness to others, for we must actually put it into practice.
+We must ask ourselves whether we have proclaimed God's faithfulness to those around us or we have kept it concealed in our hearts.
+Based upon the above texts, explain how we might be better witnesses to the faithfulness of God.